gosiao/gosiao.github.com/_pages/research/fde.md

 the geometry, electronic structure and properties of the molecule of interest.
-More advanced quantum chemistry methods which are able to encompass the relativistic and electron correlation effects are computationally very expensive, therefore cannot be used to a molecule and its environment treated as whole system.
+More advanced quantum chemistry methods which are able to encompass the relativistic and electron correlation effects are computationally very expensive, therefore cannot be used to a molecule and its environment treated as a whole system.

 A promising alternative is to use embedding methods, in which the whole system is divided into subsystems: